organicmaps/organicmaps.github.io/content/donate/index.md

 ---
-title: Donate to support the development of Organic Maps
-description: Your money pays for all project-related expenses and motivates us to improve Organic Maps.
+description:
+template: new-donate.html
 weight: 10
 extra:
-  menu_title: Donate
+  hero_title: Donate
-  preview_image: donate/donate.png
+  hero_image: /new-donate/donate-bg.png
+  menu_title_pre: Home
   service_title: Created with love by enthusiast volunteers
   service_text: Donate to keep the project running
+  hero_description: Donate and create better maps together!
+  info_section_card_description_1: We rely on your donations to keep Organic Maps open, free, and without ads
+  info_section_card_description_2: We are a few enthusiasts contributing in our free time, and spending our families' money on the project.
+We love what we do, and we love our users
+  info_section_card_description_3: With your support, we are working toward a privacy-focused offering that is the preferred choice on the market
+  funding_section_title: How will funding be used?
+  funding_section_card_title_1: Developers
+  funding_section_card_title_2: Infrastructure
+  funding_section_card_title_3: Support
+  funding_section_card_description_1: Currently there is no full time team who is working to develop new features and improve the service.
+To consistently move the product forward, a core team is needed.
+  funding_section_card_description_2: We pay for fast servers, so anyone in the world can download free map data updates without delays.
+The maps data transfers are hundreds of terabytes monthly, and the amount is growing.
+  funding_section_card_description_3: User support, bug fixing, and improving the stability of the app are at the top of our priorities.
+There are 1200+ issues on GitHub that is growing every day, and a large number of items to address on AppStore, Google Play, and support emails.
+  users_way_section_title: People say
+  users_way_donation_description_1: I donate to Organic Maps for the unique offering they bring, and to support positive change
+  users_way_donation_description_2: Simple and fast and battery saving for your device and it's free.
+I donated a small sum for support and I suggest please support this app.
+Thank you!
+  users_way_donation_description_3: love it for the simplicity, user-friendly interface.
+I would like to make a donation to support your effort
+  users_way_donation_name_1: Emily Johnson
+  users_way_donation_name_2: Emanuel Matis
+  users_way_donation_name_3: Rosa
 ---

-Organic Maps app is _free for everyone_ thanks to your **[donations][stripe]**:

-- No ads
-- No trackers
-- No registration
-- No push notifications
-- Open source

-Click on your preferred payment method icon below:

-{{ donate_buttons() }}

-## Why donate to Organic Maps?

-1. We rely on your donations to carry out our mission to keep Organic Maps open and free.
-   And free from ads.
-2. We are a few enthusiasts contributing in our free time, and spending our families' money on the project.
-   We love what we do, and we love our users ❤️.
-3. With your support, we want to become a better, privacy-focused version of Google Maps.

-## What will the money be used for?

-1. We pay for fast servers, so anyone in the World can download free map data updates without delays.
-   It's hundreds of terabytes monthly, and the amount is growing.
-2. User support, bugfixing, and improving the stability of the app are at the top of our priorities.
-   There are [1800+ issues on GitHub][github issues], and this number is growing every day.
-   AppStore, Google Play, and support emails are overflooded with comments and bugs.
-We want to deliver a high-quality product.
-3. With enough money, new features can be developed faster, for example:
-   - Weekly and automated map data updates
-   - Bookmarks backup and sync
-   - Android Auto
-   - GPS track recorder with GPX support
-   - Better map styles for different activities
-   - Hill shading and 3D terrain
-   - Improve the OpenStreetMap editor
-   - Better offline address search, routing, and navigation
-   - Public Transport
-   - … and [many other][github issues] features you want and love

-## How to donate?

-Click on your preferred payment method icon below:

-{{ donate_buttons() }}

-Recurring donations are the best way to ensure a relatively stable income for the project and motivate us for long-term tasks and goals.
-But you can also donate one time.

-### Bank Transfer

-{{ bank_transfer() }}

-### Crypto

-Please consider donating annually to reduce total fees.

-{{ crypto_table() }}

-## Can you help us in any other way?

-Yes!
-There are many ways to support Organic Maps.
-Please see [Support Us](@/support-us/index.md) page for more details.

-[stripe]: https://donate.organicmaps.app/ "Donate via Stripe"
-[github issues]: https://github.com/organicmaps/organicmaps/issues "GitHub Issues"